bgermann/cforms2/readme.txt

 == Frequently Asked Questions ==

-= I do not get any emails from my form.
-Why? =
+= Why do I not get any emails from my form? =

 Most probably this is not cformsII's fault.
 Please check your WordPress mail configuration with a plugin like [Check Email](https://wordpress.org/plugins/check-email/).
 If that reports not to work, you don't have a mail server running or its settings are broken.
 Please fix it yourself, tell your hosting provider or use an external SMTP plugin (see the next question).